Don’t Panic… It’s Just Target Panic

 Those who have been in archery for any length of time know that, with all that movement, it was impossible for me to have any type of grouping.
 I was anticipating the shot so badly, that I simply could not be accurate.

 So, If you cannot simply draw your bow, acquire and hold on your target, then squeeze your trigger without anticipating the shot, I am willing to say that you have some sort of target panic.

-So I have target panic… now what?
+So I have target panic, now what?
+Keep reading below…

 How I Cured It